Think of limpers as your most valuable customers.

 Sure, some players will limp random and trashy hands, like 9♣ 3♥, but nowadays players who do that are few and far between.

 So, not only do you have a third player to worry about (in addition to the small and big blind), but that player also probably has a solid hand.

 There are a few more specific variables to watch out for that should make you take this tighter approach when facing limpers:

 - The limper is a strong player who may have a somewhat balanced open-limp range (especially if they have a limp/3-bet range).

 - The players behind have a high 3-bet frequency.

 - You are playing with short effective stacks, limiting your skill and positional edge.

-But more often than not, the better approach is to . . .
+But if you play in games with a lot of weak and/or inexperienced players, more often than not, the better approach is to . . .

 Playing looser against limpers is often the best play from a practical perspective.